Sign up for CactusVPN.

 At the same time, a Voice over IP VPN will mask your real IP address, replacing it with the address of the VPN server you connect to.
 That allows you to become anonymous online – to a certain degree, naturally – and access VoIP applications even in countries where they are blocked.

+Better Pricing.
 In certain countries, you have to pay call rates when you make a VoIP call to a landline or mobile number.
 And the rates can get a bit pricey – depending on where you are calling from.

 True, with services like Skype, the call rates vary depending on the country you call instead of where you are calling from.
 However, the cost per minute can still vary according to your telecom provider, as well as the number of destinations you can call, and whether or not you get unlimited minutes.